 Los Angeles-based Jewish artist, Jaime Scholnick, is an known for making sculptures that play with material and form, such as the milled wood abstractions inspired by Styrofoam packaging.
 Her “Gaza: Mowing the Lawn” series is the first time she has worked with photography.
 Here she has created altered photographs, which show wrecked urban landscapes and explosive abstractions.

-In 1991, Scholnick received her B.A. from Cal State Sacramento.
+In 1991, Scholnick studied ceramics and sculpture at Cal State Sacramento where she received her B.A. in 1991.
 She was awarded a Paper Making Residency from the Tokyo Museum of Art in 1997.
 She resided in Japan from 1994-1999 as she immersed herself in Japanese culture and mastered the art of Japanese paper making.
-Scholnick received her M.F.A. from Claremont University in 1999.
+Much of the work she made there was inspired by her status as a woman in this male-dominated society “where you weren’t spoken to because you were a woman.”
+Scholnick received her M.F.A. from Claremont Graduate University in 1999.